Drill instructor: U.S. Army

 Successful completion of drill sergeant duty greatly enhances opportunities for promotion.
 Many of the U.S. Army's most senior noncommissioned officers are former drill sergeants.

 The army has had a difficult time recruiting drill sergeant volunteers due to recent changes in doctrine and policy, with a recent study by the Department of Defense noting that fewer than 30% of drill sergeant candidates are volunteers.
 Past drill sergeants enjoyed much autonomy and latitude with which to train recruits and were reputed hands-on disciplinarians.
 Currently, the army's Training and Doctrine Command (TRADOC) has sought to shift this authority away and has moved closer to what is known as "Schofield's Definition of Discipline."
 It is now a punishable offense to use demeaning or derogatory terms to refer to recruits or trainees, and terms such as "warrior" or "soldier" are preferable.
 Additionally, it is a serious offense to punish recruits or trainees with "excessive" physical exercise, now known as hazing.

 The United States Drill Sergeant Academy is located in Fort Jackson, South Carolina.
 This is where all drill sergeants go to complete their drill sergeant training.
 The academy is led by the commandant and deputy commandant of the Drill Sergeant Academy.
-The instructors, known as drill sergeant leaders (DSL's) are previously trained, and experienced drill sergeants.
-DSL's are selected very carefully by a panel of current senior drill sergeant leaders, along with the leadership from the academy.
-DSL's are held to the same high Army standards that new incoming drill sergeants are assessed on and must remain at those standards while instructing at the academy.
+The instructors, known as drill sergeant leaders (DSLs) are previously trained and experienced drill sergeants.
+DSLs are selected by a panel of current senior drill sergeant leaders, along with the leadership from the academy.
+DSLs are held to the same Army standards that new incoming drill sergeants are assessed on and must remain at those standards while instructing at the academy.